zjin-lcf/HeCBench/results/README.md

 *newer versions may be used when they can produce results correctly

-## Run
-A script "run.sh" attempts to run all tests with the OpenCL plugin interface.
-To run a single test, go to a test directory and type the command "make run".

 ## Note
 We may execute SYCL programs on an Nvidia GPU by building the [software from source with support for Nvidia CUDA](https://github.com/intel/llvm/blob/sycl/sycl/doc/GetStartedGuide.md).
 Then, go to a directory (e.g., affine-sycl) and type the command " make -f Makefile.cuda run".
 "Makefile.cuda" may be modified for different versions of Nvidia GPUs and toolchains.